“That Being Said, It’s Too Siloed”

 September 15, 2012

-And I wanted to make the point that every time I near the end of another of my lists, it does not feel like a job at all.
+I wanted to make the point that writing CTMQ does not feel like a job at all.
 It feels wonderful.
 Really and truly; list-completion is my drug.

 And so, with that in mind, I threw the whole family in the car to head out to the farthest away winery in the state – aha!
 I had always thought this was the case, but the researcher in me just decided to check.
 Using the most efficient routes to each (that is, highway miles vs. more direct 2-lane roads), from our West Hartford compound, Saltwater Farm in Stonington is 69.5 miles and an hour and 20 minutes away according to Google Maps.
 White Silo clocks in at 69.3 miles away and 1 hour and 19 minutes away.

-So let me start over… I threw the whole family in the car to head out to the second farthest winery in the state out in Sherman.
-I can’t tell you how many times I semi-planned to make it out here over the years – but it has been a lot.
+So let me start over… I threw the whole family in the car to head out to the second farthest winery – by one minute – in the state out in Sherman.
+I can’t tell you how many times I semi-planned to make it out here over the years… suffice it to say that number is pretty high.

 Any excitement was quashed as we entered the tasting room.
 Don’t get me wrong: the farm and the winery itself are absolutely beautiful.
 The rolling hills along the border with New York are always pretty, especially so in the fall.
 But the “Raspberry Festival” consisted of a kid at a table in the back selling a few overpriced food items containing raspberries from the While Silo Farm.
 We were there early before the music and frivolity I guess.